Consolidation Agent

 Reporting package collection and validation - mandatory components check Validate incoming reporting packages from all in-scope subsidiaries for completeness (trial balance, P&L, B/S, equity rollforward, cash flow, IC reconciliations, disclosure questionnaire, accounting policy confirmation) - escalating gaps on day of receipt rather than at end of collection period?
 Rules Engine

-Deterministic checklist validation per group reporting manual; gaps account for 60-70 percent of consolidation cycle delay per Hackett Group 2024 benchmark; immediate escalation reduces collection period from 7 days to 2 days; PCAOB AS 2110 requires complete component reporting evidence
+Deterministic checklist validation against the group reporting manual.
+Gaps account for 60-70 percent of consolidation-cycle delay per the Hackett Group 2024 benchmark, and escalating them on the day of receipt cuts the collection period from 7 days to 2.
+PCAOB AS 2110 requires complete component-reporting evidence.

 Decision Record